knpuniversity/blog/AppBundle.md

 Ah, the AppBundle: my **favorite** part of the Symfony best practices.

-    "RYAN, What are you an idiot!?
-That's a terrible idea!"
+>RYAN, What are you an idiot!?
+That's a terrible idea!

 Ok, not everyone agrees - it's cool :).
 But here's what's interesting: if you *don't* like the AppBundle, I bet I actually *agree* with your reasons.

-    "What!?"
+>What!?

 Let's figure this out in 10 Steps.